tetratelabs/terraform-provider-checkmate/docs/resources/local_command.md

 ### Optional

+- `command_timeout` (Number) Timeout for an individual attempt.
+If exceeded, the attempt will be considered failure and potentially retried.
+Default 5000ms
 - `consecutive_successes` (Number) Number of consecutive successes required before the check is considered successful overall.
 Defaults to 1.
-If there are fewer retries remaining than this number, the check will fail immediately
+- `create_anyway_on_check_failure` (Boolean) If false, the resource will fail to create if the check does not pass.
+If true, the resource will be created anyway.
+Defaults to false.
 - `interval` (Number) Interval in milliseconds between attemps.
 Default 200
 - `retries` (Number) Max number of times to retry a failure.
+Exceeding this number will cause the check to fail even if timeout has not expired yet.
-Default 5
+ Default 5.
-- `timeout` (Number) Overall timeout in milliseconds for the check before giving up, default 5000
+- `timeout` (Number) Overall timeout in milliseconds for the check before giving up, default 10000
 - `working_directory` (String) Working directory where the command will be run.
 Defaults to the current working directory

 ### Read-Only

 - `id` (String) Identifier
+- `passed` (Boolean) True if the check passed
+- `stderr` (String) Standard error output of the command
+- `stdout` (String) Standard output of the command